Do semantic parts emerge in Convolutional Neural Networks?: PASCAL-Part emergence in CNNs

-{\it Filter combinations.} Performing part detection using a combination of filters (GA) always performs better (or equal) than the single best filter.
+{\it Filter combinations by GA.} Performing part detection using a combination of filters (GA) always performs better (or equal) than the single best filter.
 This is interesting, as it shows that different filters learn different appearance variations of the same part class.
-Moreover, combining multiple filters improves part detection performance more for deeper layers.
+On the other hand, simultaneously using all filters brings a very low performance.
+This is due to irrelevant filters producing many false positives, which reduces AP.
+Moreover, combining multiple filters selected by the GA improves part detection performance more for deeper layers.
 This suggests that they are more class-specific, i.e. they dedicate more filters to learning the appearance of specific object/part classes.
 This can be observed by looking not only at the improvement in performance brought by the GA, but also at the number of filters that the GA selects.
 Clearly, filters in L1 are so far from being parts that even selecting many filters does not bring much improvement (+0.6 mAP only).
 Instead, in L4 and L5 there are more semantic filters and the GA combination helps more (+3.3 mAP and +5.2 mAP, respectively).
 Interestingly, for L5 the improvement is higher than for L4, yet fewer filters are combined.
-This further shows that filters in higher layers better represent semantic parts. \\
+This further shows that filters in higher layers better represent semantic parts.